UFO sightings in Albania: 7 August 2010

-A woman has come forward to confess that she witnessed what she referred to as extraordinary lights over Tirana.
-Rezmie Lulo said, "It was 01:26 AM, and my son spotted three strange objects shining in the sky.
+A woman alleged that she witnessed anomalous lights over Tirana:

+"It was 01:26 AM, and my son spotted three strange objects shining in the sky.
 He was taken aback, quickly grabbed the camera and started recording them.
 Even while he was recording, his hands were shaking from the overwhelming emotions he was feeling.
 He informed me and my daughter, and we went to see for ourselves.
 At that moment, I didn't think twice about what they were and enjoyed the two minutes.
-All three objects were orange, spherical in shape, and detached."

-She further explained, "Initially, the objects appeared to be close to us, but as time passed, they rose higher.
+All three objects were orange, spherical in shape, and detached. … Initially, the objects appeared to be close to us, but as time passed, they rose higher.
 The first object broke away at immense speed towards the northwest.
 It was so fast that I saw the light disappear in the blink of an eye.
 The other two objects vanished instantly."